v1a0/vks/README.md

 ##### 2.3.2 Any other errors

-Read information about error into data\log\log_vks.txt Try to fix it by yourself
+Read information about error into data\log\log_vks.txt Try to fix it by yourself or [send bug report](https://github.com/V1A0/VkScrapper/issues/new)

 ### 3. Visualizing statistic
 After you collect some statistic data, you can stop script.
 Just close console or press Ctrl + C some times.<br>